Evoke (LON:EVOK) Trading 17.2% Higher – What’s Next?

 Analysts Set New Price Targets

-Separately, Jefferies Financial Group reissued a “buy” rating and issued a GBX 140 ($1.78) price objective on shares of Evoke in a research note on Monday, December 16th.
+Separately, Jefferies Financial Group reissued a “buy” rating and issued a GBX 140 ($1.82) price target on shares of Evoke in a report on Monday, December 16th.

 Evoke Stock Performance

-Evoke (LON:EVOK – Get Free Report) last posted its quarterly earnings results on Wednesday, March 26th.
-The company reported GBX (6.40) (($0.08)) earnings per share for the quarter.
-Evoke had a negative return on equity of 517.98% and a negative net margin of 8.50%.
-On average, equities research analysts predict that Evoke plc will post 12.7648305 earnings per share for the current fiscal year.
+Evoke (LON:EVOK – Get Free Report) last announced its earnings results on Wednesday, March 26th.
+The company reported GBX (6.40) (($0.08)) earnings per share (EPS) for the quarter.
+Evoke had a negative net margin of 8.50% and a negative return on equity of 517.98%.
+Sell-side analysts forecast that Evoke plc will post 12.7648305 earnings per share for the current fiscal year.

 Evoke Company Profile